IM3S/LDAR_Sim/LDAR-Sim_inputs.md

         New LDAR method 2
 ```

+In LDAR Sim, to simplify, all supplied programs will be run in any

+`Programs`
 In this example, `Global parameters` have no parent, they are the top level in the hierarchy.
 But global parameters have a number of programs as children, in this case `Reference program` and `Test program`.
 Both `Reference program` and `Test program` have the same parent, the `Global parameters`.
 The 3 different LDAR methods here have parents (the programs), but do not have children.

 These parent and child relationships can be specified within parameter files with the addition of several optional parameters: